michaelarn0ld/dotfiles-linux/README.md

 ## Usage

-- Make a new "dotfiles" folder and initialize it as a git repository
+- Make a $HOME/dotfiles directory and initialize it as a bare git repository
 ```bash
 cd ~
 mkdir dotfiles